NCBPFluffyBear/FluffyMachines/README.md

 These are some thrown together machines made by me for fun :)
 I pretty much add whatever comes to mind, is suggested by me, or other addons don't want to add.

-Not all of these machines are aimed for performance, so make sure you check their timings!

 Custom item settings can be changed in `plugins/Slimefun/Items.yml`

 ## Machines